Light shines in the darkness

 While she said she might not share all of those thoughts during the drive-in worship, she said the virtual service will be deeper, theologically.

-Pastor Gail, as an interim pastor of a church that’s part of the Presbyterian Church of America, will be at Rock Prairie for about two years.
+Pastor Gail is an interim pastor of a church that’s part of the Presbyterian Church (USA) will be at Rock Prairie for about two years.
 Her role in transitional ministry is to help a congregation transition from what was and to prepare for what can be and to accept inevitable change, which there has been no lack of in 2020.

 Rock Prairie is her second interim church.
 She started in full-time ministry as a minister to youth and young adults.
 Nearing 50, she said she questioned how many more backpack trips she might go on.
-She attained a Master of Divinity from Louisville Presbyterian Theological Seminary and in 2006, she became ordained as Presbyterian pastor.
+She attained a Master of Divinity from Louisville Presbyterian Theological Seminary and in 2006, she became ordained as Presbyterian pastor in 2009.

 Her work with youth and young adults led her to help focus on the future and she said she felt called to help churches with this mission.